 - Air fresheners can irritate the eyes, nose and throat, cause headaches and nausea and even damage the liver, kidney and central nervous system if swallowed in large quantities.

-Always store household cleaners well out of reach in a secure cupboard or box.
+Always store household cleaning products well out of reach in a secure cupboard or box.

 Electrical cleaning equipment hazards for pets